liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/05-using-lcs/06-lcs-servers.markdown

 The *Details* tab shows general information about your server.
 There are three tabs under Details: *Software*, *Java*, and *Hardware*.
-Each shows information, respectively, about your @product@ installation, Java installation, and hardware.
+Each shows information, respectively, about your @sharepoint@ installation, Java installation, and hardware.
 This information is useful to the Liferay Support team in the event you need their assistance.